JeremiahKaren/35percent.github.io/ShoppingCentreJR.md

 In summary, the Planning Committee was misled to believe that a robust review mechanism would ensure that any BTS option on the West Site would provide an additional proportion of social rented units in line with the different policy requirements of a BTS.
 The review mechanism in the S106 fails in this regard.

-The practical implications of this are that Delancey can now opt to deliver a more profitable BTS scheme on the West Site (14% IRR vs 11%) without providing the number of social rented homes required by policy for a BTS scheme.
+Delancey can now opt to deliver a more profitable BTS scheme on the West Site (14% IRR vs 11%) without providing the number of social rented homes required by policy for a BTS scheme.
 The floorspace calculations below show that this will result in the hybrid BTS/BTR scheme providing less than half the amount of social rented housing required by policy.
 This will result in the failure to create the mixed community envisaged by and meet the housing need required by the local development plan.

+Further, paragraph 402 of the planning committee report says that _"in view of the fact that the affordable housing provides a compliant quantum of 35% but has a non-compliant tenure split, and in line with the Council's Development Viability SPD, a viability review (VR) would be required.
+This is to ensure that if the economic circumstances of the scheme change in the future an improved tenure split can be achieved in order to be more closely if not fully compliant with policy.
+The detailed requirements for the viability reviews will be secured within the S106 legal agreement."_

+Paragraph 405 says _"Any uplift above the agreed IRR of 11% as set out in the final FVA would be applied to increase the percentage of affordable units at the social rent equivalent and London Living Rent equivalent units with the aim of getting closer to a policy compliant level."_

+The practical implications of this are that the S106 agreement fails to ensure that any uplift in the viability of the scheme, regardless of which option is pursued, will provide any extra social rented housing.

 In addition, the viability review mechanism for the BTS scheme assumes different assumptions - a higher overall profit level (14% IRR) for which there is no agreement (the letter from GVA says that they haven't reviewed the BTS West Site scheme) and 17.5% profit on residential GDV which we know from the draft S106 that Southwark didn't want to agree (see draft S106 where LBS said 17.5% was not agreed and wanted 12.5% instead).

 Indeed, because it was introduced at such late notice, there has been no independent viability review of the hybrid BTS West Site/BTR East Site scheme.
 This is despite the planning committee report's assertions that the FVA has been appraised and agreed (paras 391,392).
 The 35% Campaign pointed this out in its representations to the Council prior to the planning committee hearing.

 Paragraph 864 of the planning committee report summarises the objections submitted by the 35% Campaign: